codatio/codat-docs/docs/using-the-api/push.md

    </TabItem>
 </Tabs>

-This would result in a corresponding response from the endpoint, which is a PushOperation object and structured as follows:
+This results in a corresponding response from the endpoint, which is a PushOperation object and is structured as follows:

 - **pushOperationKey**: A unique identifier generated by Codat to represent this single push operation that can be used to track the status of the push
 - **dataType**: The type of data being pushed, in this case, `chartOfAccounts`